Dacrycarpus dacrydioides: Description

 Kahikatea is a coniferous tree reaching a height of 50–65 m, making it the tallest New Zealand tree, with a trunk 1–2 m through.
 It has a 600 year life span and gains maturity after between 250 and 450 years.
 Near the base of the tree, the roots are typically buttressed and grooved.
-Adult trees that grow in clusters develop interlocking root islands that may help prevents individual trees from falling during high winds.
+Adult trees that grow in clusters develop interlocking root islands that may help prevent individual trees from falling during high winds.
 The wood itself is odourless and white.
 The majority of the trunk is branchless—in adults around three quarters—and has grey or dark grey coloured bark which falls off thickly in flakes.
 Young adults have no branches in a third to a half of the trunk and have a conic shape.

 In juveniles the leaves are 3–7 (reaching 4 mm in young adults) by 0.5–1 mm and a dark green to red colour that come to a marked point.
 They are narrow, arranged in almost opposite pairs spreading away from a wider base, and curved like a scythe.
 In adulthood the leaves change dramatically and are a brown-green colour and just 1–2 mm long, waxy, and grow overlapping one another tightly.

 As a conifer, kahikatea has no flowers and instead has cones.
 Male cones, which occur on different trees to female ones, are 1 cm long and rectangular.
 The pollen is a pale yellow colour and has a three-pored or trisaccate shape that is distinctive in the New Zealand flora and so can be identified easily.
 The fruit is highly modified with a yellow-orange fleshy receptacle that is 2.5–6.5 mm long.
 The purple-black seed is roughly spherical and 4–6 mm in diameter.
 Both the seed and the ovary are covered with a thin layer of wax.
 Kahikatea has a diploid chromosome count of 20.